AthanasiosPapazoglou/MacroCal/README.md

     - Enter your personal information such as gender, weight, height, age, and activity level.

 2. **Log Food:**
-    - Add food items to your log by selecting from a database of common foods or entering custom foods.
+    - Add food items to your Food Bank by selecting from a database of common foods or entering custom foods.

 3. **Track Exercise:**
     - Record your daily exercise activities to adjust your caloric requirements.